Image of quaint German town on the water

 Landscapes and Cityscapes by Foot and Public Transportation

-Investigate topics in German speaking cultures while actively and sustainably exploring the landscape and cities of southeastern Germany.
-Examine first-hand the complex history of the German speaking world, from pre-Roman influences to the present day.
+Investigate topics in German-speaking cultures while actively and sustainably exploring the landscape and cities of southeastern Germany.
+Examine first-hand the complex history of the German-speaking world, from pre-Roman influences to the present day.
 Consider the evolving role of the individual in society within shifting borders and competing ideologies.
-Engage with cultural, political, and environmental topics through news media, film, historical non-fiction, exhibits and other personal experiences.
+Engage with cultural, political, and environmental topics through news media, film, historical non-fiction, exhibits, concerts, theater productions, factory tours, and other media and experiences.
+Engage in discussions that question the role of policy, infrastructure, technology and nature in society.

-• Visit significant sites in Pirna, Dresden, and Berlin
+• Explore significant sites in Berlin, Pirna, Dresden, and Prague.

-• Walk through the Brandenburg Gate, symbol of Germany’s division and reunification
+• Walk through the Brandenburg Gate, symbol of Germany’s beginnings, division and reunification.

 You must pay your deposit to secure your spot.
 Waitlisted people will be admitted immediately following the deposit deadline.